 To calibrate the sensors:

 Start streaming global angles.
-(If you're not sure how to do this, see Start Capture.U and choose a capture mode.)
+(If you're not sure how to do this, see Start Capture.U and choose a collection mode.)

-In all capture modes, when you start a capture, if the sensors need calibrating, a warning message informs you that sensor calibration is required.
+In all modes, when you start collecting data, a warning message is displayed if a sensor calibration is required.

-In To Sensor and To Device modes, when you're selecting sensors, or streaming or capturing global angles, IMU sensors that require calibration are displayed with a 'Require calibration' icon at the top right of the sensor .
+When you're capturing or streaming global angles in To Sensor or To Device modes, IMU sensors that require calibration display a 'Require Calibration' icon at the top right of the sensor on the sensor selection screen.
 (In Real-Time Insight and AR Visualization modes, the sensor calibration indicator is only displayed when you select the sensors.)

 Wave the sensor in a figure-of-eight for at least 10 seconds, ensuring that it rotates through all three axes during the motion.

 Put the sensor on a flat surface and spin it through two full rotations around the z axis.